easonyu0203/IM-final-project/README.md

 ...This is a little bit hard to explain^^ and I don't have time :P

 ## Very Helpful People
-Thank Timicienio random map generator<br>
+Thank Timicienio for random map generator<br>
-Thank Brian Chen READ.md format and visualization<br>
+Thank Brian Chen for READ.md format and visualization<br>